 For some of you, just the thought of having to deal with any one of those people is enough to make you want to cancel the entire holiday season.
 I totally get that!
 People suck sometimes, but I’m going to arm you with some ways to deal with their food and body shaming when it happens.
 Enough is enough!

 Obviously, depending on your relationship with the person you’ll have to gauge your response to them, but a good less-confrontational way to rebut anyone’s comments is to change the subject or tell them that you’re not interested in discussing your diet or body with them.
-If they persist, tell them ’there is no discussion’ and turn away from them.
+If they persist, simply turn away from them.
 Jerks don’t deserve a soapbox for their bluster.

 If you want, give the offender one last chance by sitting down with them and having a conversation during which you tell them how much their comments hurt.
 Outline your expectations: that you don’t want to hear them making reference to your food or body ever again, and let them know the consequences: if they continue to be rude to you, you’ll have to limit your relationship with them moving forward, and that includes going to family events where they’re at.